 In a second set of experiments, different animal feed samples were tested.
 Also for these samples the average repeatability of the rapid N exceed analyzes (0.028%N) was around 3x better than the mandatory repeatability according to DIN EN ISO 16634-1 (0.10%N).

 The accuracy of the rapid N exceed analyzes is illustrated in Figure 2a, showing a comparison of the protein content of different sample matrixes (grains, dairy products, sausage, animal feed, yeast) examined on the rapid N exceed with carbon dioxide as carrier gas and the protein content established by the rapid MAX N exceed using helium as carrier gas.
 The protein contents analyzed on both instruments show an outstanding agreement with a calculated R2 value of 0.99.

 Figure 1.
 Repeatability results for different flour types according to DIN EN ISO 16634-2 and various animal feed samples according to DIN EN ISO 16634-1 using the rapid N exceed with carbon dioxide as carrier gas.

 Figure 2a.
-Comparison of the experimentally determined protein contents using the rapid N exceed with carbon dioxide as carrier gas and the rapid MAX N exceed using helium as carrier gas on 20 different matrixes (see below).
+Comparison of the experimentally determined protein contents using the rapid N exceed with carbon dioxide as a carrier gas and the rapid MAX N exceed using helium as carrier gas on 20 different matrixes (see below).

 RAPID N EXCEED